 The Center for Disease Control (CDC) estimates that at least 5.3 million Americans, approximately 2% of the U.S. population, currently have a long-term or lifelong need for help to perform activities of daily living as a result of traumatic brain injury.

-If you have suffered from traumatic brain injury due to another person’s negligence, contact Davis Law Group today at (206) 727-4000 to schedule a free consultation.
+If you have suffered from traumatic brain injury due to another person’s negligence, contact the Seattle personal injury lawyers at Davis Law Group today at (206) 727-4000 to schedule a free consultation.